 - Don't pour all of the sauce over your noodles at one time!
 This sauce is super flavorful and salty and once you add it to your noodles you can't take it off!
 Start with less and add more as needed.

 - If you use rice noodles in this recipe, the leftover noodles won't keep in the fridge!
 I've tried this before and they turn into a weird, goopy, slimy mess.

 Miso is a Japanese seasoning paste made from a base of fermented soybeans and salt as well as other additional ingredients including barley, rice and even seaweed.
 There are a few different kinds of miso pastes, the most common of which include white miso, red miso and mixed miso.
 The taste and color of miso depends on a few different factors including salt content, how long the soybeans are fermented and temperature.

-While it doesn’t sound all that appetizing, miso’s rich umami flavor creates the most amazing sauces and dressings.
+There are three main kinds of miso including, white, yellow and red, all of which taste different from each other.
 This simple miso noodle recipe calls for white miso, which has a more mild, sweet flavor and I highly recommend you have it in your fridge at all times.
 Thanks to a shorter fermentation time, white miso's umami flavor is on the lighter side.

 - Thinly sliced vegetables